 A couple of years ago, while I was driving my daughter Cami back to Tampa for her sophomore year at USF, it took me back to the time I had to travel to New York on business, where Cami’s sister Candis was a sophomore at NYU.

 I’d already made arrangements with her for dinner that evening and also told her that my old friend Rick Moranis would be joining us.

-Rick and I used to work together at CFTR in Toronto and he hadn’t seen Candis since she was a little girl and was looking forward to dinner and seeing how she had turned out.
+Rick and I used to work together at CFTR in Toronto, and he hadn’t seen Candis since she was a little girl and was looking forward to seeing how she had turned out.

-He claimed that the magic of Ghost Busters came from nervous energy that everyone felt on the set because, like him, most of the folks in the movie were writers so you never knew what was going to come at you.
+He claimed that the magic of Ghost Busters came from the nervous energy that everyone felt on the set because, like him, most of the folks in the movie were writers so you never knew what words were going to come at you.

 The word ‘no’ ignites my creativity.

 It’s not about whether you fail or not, it’s about what you do about it.